Troubleshooting guide

 How to Clear DNS Cache

-The DNS cache stores IP addresses of websites you've visited.
-If the IP of a site changes before your cache updates, you might experience connection issues or receive a 404 error.
-Clearing the DNS cache ensures your device fetches updated DNS information.
+DNS cache stores IP addresses for websites you've visited.
+If a site changes servers before your cache updates, clearing DNS forces your device to fetch fresh routing information.

 - Open the Start menu.

-- Search for Command Prompt, right-click, and select Run as Administrator.
+- Search for Command Prompt, right-click it, and select Run as Administrator.

 ipconfig /flushdns